 Recent openings are posted on the internship and employment opportunities page.
 You can also consult the list of organizations approved for IPHY internship, which may or may not have openings at the present time.
 See the Internship FAQ page for answers to frequently asked questions about internships.

-Update, May 2020: Students may now earn academic credit through both paid and unpaid internships (Note: This applies only to IPHY 4930 and 4940.
-Students in the IPHY 4900 Public Health/Contact Tracing course must choose either payment or academic credit, not both).
-However, since the University discourages students from doing in-person internships this summer, the starting date would be fall, 2020 (assuming that students are allowed to do in-person internships at all).
-The new policy is not retroactive, so you may not apply to earn credit for an ongoing or past internship.
+Students may earn academic credit through both paid and unpaid internships.
+Note: This applies only to IPHY 4930 and 4940.
+Students in the IPHY 4900 Public Health/Contact Tracing course must choose either payment or academic credit, not both.
+Also note: This policy is not retroactive, so you may not apply to earn credit retroactively for a past internship.
 Also note that a job is not an internship.
-The differences may be in the level of pay and length of work.
+The differences may be in the level of pay, and length of work.
 Internship pay may be lower than that of a job; and an internship has a specific length.
 Also, an internship experience usually involves some kind of training and/or supervision.
-Future postings on the internship and employment opportunities page will distinguish among unpaid internships, paid internships, and jobs.
+The internship and employment opportunities page distinguishes among unpaid internships, paid internships, and jobs.

 Eligibility and Specific Requirements

 1. IPHY 2910: Freshmen and sophomores are welcome to apply

 2. IPHY 4930: Juniors and seniors are welcome to apply; Any internships include clinical internships that do not require affiliated agreements.

 a.
 Have a cumulative GPA of at least 2.0